Hot Stone Therapy

 How does it feel?

-Your session will start with you undressing.
-When you’re ready, the therapist will start by applying oil to your body, to help the stones to glide smoothly along your muscles.
+You’ll need to undress for a hot stone massage as the stones need to be in contact with your skin.
+The therapist will leave the room until you’re ready, so don’t worry about being shy.
+Then, when she re-enters the room, she’ll ask a few questions, and then she’ll begin applying oil to your body, to help the stones to glide smoothly.
 A treatment usually begins with you lying on your front so that she can work on the muscles of your back, and then you’ll turn over.